briangershon/minecraft-server-motd/README.md

 Compile:

-    maven clean package
+    mvn clean package

 ## To install on your Spigot compatable Minecraft Server

-Copy `target/PluginDemo-n.n.n.jar` to your server `/plugin` folder, and reload server configuration (or just restart server).
+- Copy `target/Motd3T3NPingPlugin-n.n.n.jar` to your server `/plugin` folder, and reload server configuration (or just restart server).

+- Copy `src/main/resources/3t3n-icon.png` image to the root of your Minecraft server folder (so plugin can load it).

-You should see these two messages in your server console:
+You should see a message in your server console:

 ```
-[11:50:26] [Server thread/INFO]: [PluginDemo] Enabling PluginDemo v0.0.1
+[11:50:26] [Server thread/INFO]: [Motd3t3n] Enabling Motd3t3n v1.0.0
-[11:50:26] [Server thread/INFO]: [PluginDemo] Hello, SpigotMC!
 ```